System Design Space

 Design patterns

-Add an uncertainty window when comparing timestamps from different nodes.
+Introduce an uncertainty window when comparing timestamps coming from different nodes.

-Don't make security dependent on client time alone.
+Do not make security depend on client time alone.

 Practical checklist

-• Timestamp logic is tested with artificial skew in integration/chaos tests.
+• Timestamp logic is tested under artificial clock skew in integration and failure-injection tests.

-• Services do not use wall-clock for SLA timeout measurements.
+• Services do not measure SLA timeouts with wall-clock time.

-• Critical transactions have an independent ordering mechanism in addition to the wall-clock.
+• Critical transactions have an ordering mechanism independent of wall-clock time.

 References